rails/rails/guides/source/asset_pipeline.md

 rails new appname --skip-sprockets
 ```

-Rails automatically add the `sass-rails` gem to your `Gemfile`, which are used by Sprockets for asset compression:
+Rails automatically adds the `sass-rails` gem to your `Gemfile`, which is used
+by Sprockets for asset compression:

 ```ruby
 gem 'sass-rails'